Disclosure

 Can VPNs protect my data on public Wi-Fi networks?

-Yes, VPNs encrypt your internet traffic, safeguarding it from potential eavesdropping on public Wi-Fi networks.
-This protects your data, including login credentials and personal information, from being intercepted by malicious actors.
+Yes, VPNs encrypt your internet traffic.
+This keeps your data safe from hackers on public Wi-Fi networks.
+It protects your login info and personal data from being stolen.

 What should I do if I suspect my VPN provider is compromising my data?